-This section explains the process for charging the vehicle's high voltage battery.
-Do not allow the vehicle to remain in temperature extremes for long periods without being driven or plugged in.
-It is recommended that the vehicle be plugged in when temperatures are below 0 °C (32 °F) and above 32 °C (90 °F) to maximize high voltage battery life.
+This section explains the charging of the vehicle's high voltage battery.
+Do not allow the vehicle to remain in extreme temperatures for long periods without being driven or plugged in.
+Plug the vehicle in when temperatures are below 0 °C (32 °F) and above 32 °C (90 °F) to maximize the life of the high voltage battery.

-When using a 120-volt AC electrical outlet, it will take approximately 10 hours to charge the vehicle with the 12 amp AC current setting or 16 hours using the default 8 amp AC current setting.
-When using a 240-volt charging station, it will take approximately four hours to charge the vehicle.
+When using a 120-volt AC electrical outlet, it will take approximately 13 hours to charge the vehicle with the 12 amp AC current setting or 19 hours using the default 8 amp AC current setting.
+When using a 240-volt charging station, it will take approximately 4.5 hours to charge the vehicle.
 Charge times will vary with outside temperature.
 There are three ways to program how the vehicle is charged.
-See Programmable Charging on page 5-29.
+See Programmable Charging ♀ 118.